sparkjava/sparkjava.github.io/pages/docs.md

 Examples can be found on the project's page on [GitHub](https://github.com/perwendel/spark/blob/master/README.md#examples).

 ## How do I upload something?
-_Note: This applies to the standard configuration of Spark.
+_Note: This applies to the standard configuration of Spark (embedded jetty).
 If you're using Spark with some other webserver, this might not apply to you._

 To upload a file you need a form and a post handler.
 First, create a form with the correct enctype, and an input field with the type "file" and a name of your choice (here "upoaded_file"):
 ~~~markup